zgrimshell/zgrimshell.github.io/posts/take-that-boredom.md

 .. type: text
 -->

-While I was bored on Defcon, I took the smallest VPS in DO offering (512MB RAM, 20GB disk), configured nginxon it, bought domain zlatan.tech and cp'ed my blog data to blog.zlatan.tech.
+While I was bored on Defcon, I took the smallest VPS in DO offering (512MB RAM, 20GB disk), configured nginx on it, bought domain zlatan.tech and cp'ed my blog data to blog.zlatan.tech.
 I thought it will just be out of boredom and tear it apart in a day or two but it is still there.

 Not only that, the droplet came with Debian 8.5 but I just added unstable and experimental to it and upgraded.
 Just to experiment and see what time will I need to break it.
 To make it even more adventurous (and also force me to not take it too much serious, at least at this point) I did something on what Lars would scream - I did not enable backups!